awslabs/aws-support-tools/DRS/DRS-Settings-Tool/README.md

 # DRS Settings Tool

 ## Description
-This tool was created to help change settings in bulk for multiple Elastic Disaster Recovery Service(DRS) Source Servers that do not share the same settings.
+This tool was created to help change settings in bulk for multiple Elastic Disaster Recovery Service(DRS) Source Servers.

 ## Prerequisites